LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - fixed blood spawning on Lara from gunshots using incorrect positioning data
 - fixed Lara using the wrong hit animation under certain scenarios based on her hit angle
 - fixed the collision box on some static meshes in Egypt to prevent the camera shaking when Lara walks by them
+- fixed the positions of big pods in Atlantean levels and cutscenes
 - improved vertex movement when looking through water portals

 ## Audio